emmt/OIFITS.jl/README.md

 Without linked dependencies, the first above example would require to (1) find in the data-set `ds` the `OI_WAVELENGTH` instance, say `ins`, whose name is matching `ds.vi2[i].insname` and (2) extract the field `eff_wave` of `ins`.
-The latter setp is as simple as `ins.eff_wave` but the former one has some overheads and scales as `O(n)` with `n` the number of `OI_WAVELENGTH` instances in the data-set.
+The latter step is as simple as `ins.eff_wave` but the former one has some overheads and scales as `O(n)` with `n` the number of `OI_WAVELENGTH` instances in the data-set.